Dennis Eckersley: A Retrospective

 A new ace rides into town

 Eckersley arrived in Boston on March 30, 1978 in a trade that also brought catcher Fred Kendall over while sending Mike Paxton, Bo Diaz, Ted Cox, and Rick Wise to Cleveland.
 The trade had been in the works for weeks and Sox General Manager Haywood Sullivan had made his intentions to go after Eckersley known during spring training.
-The Red Sox were looking for a pitcher to fill out a rotation that included Red Sox veterans Luis Tiant and Bill Lee as well as new acquisition Luis Torrez.
+The Red Sox were looking for a pitcher to fill out a rotation that included Red Sox veterans Luis Tiant and Bill Lee as well as new acquisition Mike Torrez.
 A hard throwing strikeout pitcher who had thrown a no-hitter against the California Angels in the previous season, Eckersley certainly had the potential to fill that role.
 Upon hearing about his trade to the Sox, Jerry Remy, who himself had just been traded from the Angels, commented to the Boston Globe that Eckersley was “one of [his] least favorite people in the league – to play against.”
 However, there was some concern about what the Sox had given up to get Eckersley.
 Giving up four promising young players was a gamble and it remained to be seen whether or not Eck would deliver.

 Eckersley would be given the auspicious honor of pitching in the Sox’s home opener.
 When asked about the pressure that would come with such an honor, Eck simply said, “[i]t’s not a matter of pressure, I have a lot of confidence in what I do, and I go out and do my job.
 Doing my job – that’s the only pressure I know.”
 “Do Your Job,” a mantra familiar to modern day Patriots fans would serve Eck well in that first year.
 Under lofty expectations, he did not disappoint.
 The 23 year old went 20-8 with 2.99 ERA, pitched 16 complete games, and got 162 strikeouts.
 He lead the team in complete games, innings pitched, strikeouts, and wins.
 Sadly, despite finishing the regular season with a 99-63 record, the Sox would miss the postseason after losing, at home, a one game playoff against the New York Yankees on the strength of the infamous home run by Bucky Dent (but that’s a story for a different time).